panoply/spx/docs/src/views/docs/usage/typescript.md

 SPX.Event<T>      // Type inferred Event parameter utility
 ```

-# Component State
+# Component Auto-typing

-Components in SPX **always** extend the `spx.Component` subclass, which supports auto-typing.
-In TypeScript environments, you can leverage type inference passing the static define object reference, by asserting a `typeof` prefix.
-This technique enables SPX to provide type completions and validations for `{js} this.state`.
+In SPX, every component is derived from the `spx.Component` subclass, which facilitates auto-typing.
+Within TypeScript environments, this feature allows developers to utilize type inference.
+By applying the `typeof` prefix to the static `define` object, SPX can infer and enforce types upon the `{js} this.state` context, providing type completions and validations automatically.

 > For developers employing the ESLint rule [no-use-before-define](https://eslint.org/docs/latest/rules/no-use-before-define), you might need to disable or adjust this rule within components that use the `spx.Component<T>` subclass, as the `typeof` reference can trigger this linting error.